G-Polyverse-Jack/ZDoom-Launcher/README.md

 - Playing **online** games with other players by **selecting joining/hosting information easily**

 [See the full user guide](https://github.com/G-Polyverse-Jack/ZDoom-Launcher/blob/main/FULL_USER_GUIDE.md).

+## Variant information
+Separate games use [ZDoom Launcher](https://github.com/G-Polyverse-Jack/ZDoom-Launcher/releases/tag/ZDoom_Launcher) with a separate folder to store their data.
+It just adds this feature.

 ## Compatibility
 #### Only **Windows**